leticiafossato/ironhack-projects/Week 1 - Mini-Project Tic-Tac-Toe/README.md

 ## TIC-TAC-TOE

 TIC-TAC-TOE is uselly played on a piece of paper, but if you copy this code you can play it on your own laptop.<br />
 How it Works?
 Two players write either O or X in a pattern of nine squares.
-The first player who places three Os or three Xs in a straight line wins.<br />
+The first player who places three Os or three Xs in a straight line wins
 In this virtual version, it's YOU x CPU.<br />
 Good luck!<br />
-<b>How to play?</b> Copy the code of "TIC_TAC_TOE.ipynb" on your Python3 or JupyterNotebook and run.
+<b>How proceed?</b> Copy the code of "TIC_TAC_TOE.ipynb" on your Python3 or JupyterNotebook and run.

 ![img](https://i.imgur.com/SWSuAnY.jpg)